 Football banning orders could be extended to the GAA and rugby if the sporting codes request it, the Justice Minister has said.

-But David Ford said it could be extended to Gaelic games and rugby if their governing bodies of the sports asked for it.
+But David Ford said it could be extended to Gaelic games and rugby if the governing bodies of the sports asked for the change.

-"Football banning orders provide the police and the courts with the power to stop someone whose actions have resulted in violence going to or from a match from attending another game in Northern Ireland for up to 10 years," said the Justice Minister.
+"Football banning orders provides the police and the courts with the power to stop someone whose actions have resulted in violence going to or from a match from attending another game in Northern Ireland for up to ten years," said the Justice Minister.

 "If the sporting authorities from GAA or rugby request the extension of banning orders to their sport, this is something I will consider."